-IoT Hub has launched its 2018 Australian IoT Awards, building on the success of the 2017 awards.
+Entries for IoT Hub’s 2018 Australian IoT Awards are now open.
 This year’s awards are being staged in conjunction with the IoT Festival and will be announced at the close of the festival in Melbourne on 4 June.

-The 2018 awards will include a number of categories reflecting the industries being transformed by IoT, such as government, agriculture, education, industry and smart cities, as well as an overall winner.
+The awards will include a variety of categories that reflect the industries being transformed by IoT, ranging from smart cities to healthcare.

 - The Yield for its Sensing+ for Aquaculture solution